JDev100/lexical-analysis-flex/README.md

 ```
  ./program
 ```
-4. If program does not work run commnd
+4. If program does not work run command
 ```
 "flex sample.l"
 ```